Metaform/dcsa/content/en/documentation/overview/_index.md

 We follow several core principles inspired by shared values across the European data and cloud communities:

 1. **Trust-by-design**
-   Data spaces establish trust between participants using verifiable credentials, usage policies, and decentralized identity mechanisms.
+   dataspaces establish trust between participants using verifiable credentials, usage policies, and decentralized identity mechanisms.

 2. **Your data, your rules**
    Data sovereignty means participants stay in control of who uses their data, how, for how long, and where.
 Data doesn’t flow through intermediaries—it flows peer-to-peer.